reosablo/mgrcd-live2d/README.md

 `100150` in input parameter is a scenario id of Iroha Tamaki (2017 Christmas).

-`--cast 100100=100101` describes mapping of role id in scenario to model id.
+`--cast 100100=100101` describes mapping of role id in scenario to chara id.
 To see all available scenario ids, run `mgrcd-live2d list-role $scenario_id`.

 To be precise, `100101` in the former example is also a scenario id. scenario id